My Morning Routine: How I Start Each Day with Ease

 Then I meditate for 20 to 60 minutes, depending upon the day of the week.
 I combine brief breath work, mindfulness meditation, and mantra and visualization practices from the Tibetan Buddhist tradition.

-At the end of my meditation, I sometimes draw 3 tarot cards for insight into my day.
-At the moment, I’m using the Gaian Tarot,* which emphasizes healing the earth and healing ourselves.
+At the end of my meditation, I often draw 3 tarot cards for insight into my day.
+At the moment, I use the Gaian Tarot,* which emphasizes healing the earth and healing ourselves.
 I absolutely adore it and recommend it highly.

 I sometimes add journaling into the mix as well, especially if I have emotions that need to be cleared or an insight to record.
 Many of my deepest insights and most creative ideas, even blog posts topics, surface during that luminous space between sleep and waking.